WINTER CAMERA EQUIPMENT

 - DSLR or SLR camera (1 back-up body is highly recommended)

-- 3rd lens, especially for trips with wildlife.
+- Additional lens, especially for trips with wildlife.
 A telephoto with at least a 400mm range.
-Yellowstone tour a 400, 600 or even 800mm will be great.
+For the Yellowstone tour a 400, 600 or even 800mm will be great.
+Make sure your tripod will support the weight.

 - (TIP) If you are going to rent a long lens and it has a foot on it to mount to your tripod be sure you have a mounting plate for it as well to be able to attach it to your ballhead.

-- Shutter release cable (or remote) If remote get one that uses radio waves to trigger.
+- Shutter release cable (or remote).
+If purchasing a remote get one that uses radio waves to trigger.

-- Sturdy tripod and ball head.
+- Sturdy tripod and ballhead.
 Really Right Stuff makes great gear.
 Consider the BH40 or BH55 ballheads.
+I know it’s extra weight to pack but don’t skimp when purchasing a good tripod and ball head.

 - Polarizing filter